Jaw & Facial Proportioning (BiMax)

 Airway volume can be enlarged, breathing & sleep quality enhanced, jaw joint pain eliminated, and overall mood & energy levels lifted.

-An intimate understanding of these fundamentals enables us to create a unique treatment blueprint that is designed to highlight, enhance and compliment a person’s facial features, establishing harmonious facial balance and proportion.
+With our flawless understanding of jaw surgery fundamentals we can create a unique treatment blueprint, one that is designed to enhance and complement a person’s facial features, establishing harmonious facial balance, and correcting jaw & facial proportion.

 3D Facial Analysis

-Highly evolved software gives us the ability to analyse the intricacies of the face in 3 dimensions.
+Our innovative software gives us the ability to analyse the intricacies of a person's face in all 3 dimensions.